Canceling Private Mortgage Insurance

-While lenders have been legally obligated (for loans closed after July '99) to cancel Private Mortgage Insurance (PMI) at the time the balance gets under 78% of the purchase price, they do not have to cancel PMI automatically if the borrower's equity is above 22%.
-(The law does not cover some higher risk mortgages.)
-The good news is that you can request cancelation of your PMI yourself (for your mortgage closing past July '99), no matter the original purchase price, after your equity reaches twenty percent.
+Although lenders have been required (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) at the time the mortgage balance goes below 78% of the price of purchase, they do not have to take similar action if the borrower's equity is over 22%.
+(This legal obligation does not cover certain higher risk mortgages.)
+The good news is that you can request cancelation of your PMI yourself (for your loan that closed past July '99), without considering the original price of purchase, once the equity reaches twenty percent.

 Got a Question?